 Once the bridge times are known, Port Control will notify interested parties by email and will telephone the Ambulance and Fire Control Centres in sufficient time.
 The East Sussex County Council Duty Swingbridge Engineer is also informed and will normally attend daylight openings and be on call for night-time openings in case of technical problems.

-The Swingbridge is owned and maintained by East Sussex County Council, but operated by trained NPP staff.
+Please note that the Swingbridge is owned and maintained by East Sussex County Council, but operated by trained NPP staff.
 Their callsign is “Bridge Control”.

 Bridge Control will be in position at the Bridge Control Hut 10 minutes prior to the scheduled opening time and will be listening on VHF channel 12.